4 Reasons to Take a One-Year Certificate in Biblical Studies

 3. Not only do you get amazing classes at Briercrest, but you also have an amazing experience.

-From doing chapel every day to a community where discipleship is highly valued, the experience you get at Briercrest is so valuable.
+From going to Chapel every day to a community where discipleship is highly valued, the experience you get at Briercrest is so valuable.

-Choosing to study at Briercrest isn't just for the academics, but also for the experience.
-Briercrest is ranked #3 among most happy students and #1 among the most involved students in all of Canada.
+Choosing to study at Briercrest isn't just for academics but also for the experience.
+Briercrest is ranked #3 among the happiest students and #1 among the most involved students in all of Canada:

 4. Your first year of doing the certificate in Biblical Studies transitions smoothly into ANY program at Briercrest.

-If not, the year you spent studying God's Word is transferable to many other colleges and universities.
+The year you spent studying God's Word is also transferable to many other colleges and universities.

 Even if you don’t transfer the courses, studying the Bible for a whole year is an opportunity to grow in your faith and build a solid foundation on God's Word.